Best MCP Servers for AI Agents in 2026

 // - List dirs: list_directory({ path: "/Users/you/projects/app/src" })PostgreSQL MCP Server

 MCP server that connects agents to PostgreSQL databases, allowing natural-language queries against structured data.
 Agents can explore schemas, run read-only SQL, and inspect table relationships without the user writing queries manually.
+Note: the original Anthropic reference server was archived in 2025, so the maintained options today are community forks and the official Postgres-vendor servers (Supabase and Neon both ship their own MCP servers).

-Schema-aware database access that lets agents explore table structures before querying — reducing SQL errors and enabling agents to answer data questions without the user knowing SQL.
+Schema-aware database access that lets agents explore table structures before querying, reducing SQL errors and enabling agents to answer data questions without the user knowing SQL.

 Strengths